roman-milk/roman-milk.github.io/that-damned-valentines-day-card.md

  I took her at her word, and leaned across the leg in front of me, nibbling a morsel off the far thigh.
 Sheri was giggling before I was done.

  "God, that looked hot," she said softly, and then her arms were around my neck, and she was kissing me.
-Report_Story #3